Farmers say Egypt's wheat crop hopes are "a dream"

 Egypt, the world's top wheat importer, aims to cut imports this year by around 10 percent, hoping a bigger home crop and modified storage will help the most populous Arab state keep its 84 million people in low-cost subsidised bread.

 The country has endured political and economic turmoil since the overthrow of autocratic President Hosni Mubarak in 2011.
-Foreign reserves have fallen from $30 billion (19 billion pounds) to $13.4 billion - less than three months' imports - raising doubts about the state's ability to import basic foodstuffs such as wheat.
+Foreign reserves have fallen from $30 billion to $13.4 billion - less than three months' imports - raising doubts about the state's ability to import basic foodstuffs such as wheat.

 Egypt usually imports about 10 million tonnes a year, which might cost it just over $3 billion.
 But this year the state says it will buy only around 4-5 million tonnes abroad, hoping to get the rest from local production.